olivierthereaux/PinboardEvernoteSync/README.md

 1. retrieve all your bookmarks from pinboard
 2. if there is no entry in Evernote (in any notebook) with the same URL, create one in the notebook "Bookmarks"
   * The notebook will be created if you don't have it yet
+  * If you have lynx installed, the script will save a text dump of the page into Evernote
+  * If you don't have lynx or if it doesn't work, the script will use the Readability API to get a page excerpt

 ## How to use it